 Some of the Cybercrime theft takes place over years, not days.
 Slowly trickling money out of a business or person until it finally gets noticed.
 We all remember the movie Office Space where they were going to siphon off fractions of pennies into an account.
 When this happens you may certainly be held culpable of the loss as it is viewed that you missed it and therefore at fault too.

-Assessments go a long way to help give you some cover.
+Security assessments go a long way to help give you some cover.
 In the event something happens at your company you will need to show you were taking steps to protect yourself.